Ice cream: Ostwald ripening

 Where r (0) is the initial size, n the order of recrystallization, and t a time constant for recrystallization that depends on the rate R (in units of size/time).

 To make ice cream smooth, recrystallization must occur as slowly as possible, because small crystals create smoothness, meaning that r must decrease.

-Food safety concerns

-From the perspective of food chemistry, ice cream is a colloid or foam.
-The dietary emulsifier plays an important role in ice cream.
-Soy lecithin and polysorbate are two popular emulsifiers used for ice cream production.
-A mouse study in 2015 shows that two commonly used dietary emulsifiers carboxymethyl cellulose (CMC) and polysorbate 80 (P80) can potentially cause inflammatory bowel diseases and other metabolic syndromes.

 Around the world

 Around the world, different cultures have developed unique versions of ice cream, suiting the product to local tastes and preferences.